-4.3.2 Permanent Stabilization
+4.2.2 Permanent Stabilization

 Disturbed portions of the project area where construction activities permanently cease shall be stabilized with permanent seed no later than 14 days after the last construction activity.
-For all work areas of the proposed project located within the Adirondack Park grounds, permanent seeding shall consist of Adirondack seed mixes applied at the rates specified on the project plans.
-Otherwise, for all other work areas outside of the Adirondack Park grounds, permanent seed mix shall be in accordance with the project specifications and plans.
+Permanent seed mix shall be in accordance with the project specifications and plans.
 Construction and maintenance of erosion and siltation control measures are in accordance with the New York Standards and Specifications for Erosion and Sediment Control.

 Where construction activity is complete over areas to be permanently vegetated, stabilize with permanent seeding.
 Verify seeding dates with engineer.
 If engineer determines that seed cannot be applied due to climate, topsoil shall not be spread and mulching shall be applied to the exposed surface to stabilize soils until the next recommended seeding period.
-Other project areas shall be permanently stabilized with pavement, concrete, gravel or building structures.
+Other project impervious areas shall be permanently stabilized with pavement, concrete, gravel or building structures.